-- Refer to Plumbing Systems section before connecting the fresh water supply or turning ON the water pump or water heater.
-When using full hook-up, connect the sewer hose to the campsite sewer hook-up. - ❖ NOTE: For extended dry camping, management of all your resources is essential.
+Refer to Plumbing Systems section before connecting the fresh water supply or turning ON the water pump or water heater.
+When using full hook-up, connect the sewer hose to the campsite sewer hook-up. П If applicable, start the refrigerator and the cooling or heating system.

+NOTE: For extended dry camping, management of all your resources is essential.
 Check your battery levels and conserve battery power, use it sparingly.